Neem – Azadirachta indica: Uses and Benefits

 Have you heard about Neem yet?
 Neem (Azadirachta indica) is the name of a tree native to the Indian subcontinent.
-For almost 5000 years, the different parts of this tree have been used in Ayurvedic/ Ayurveda medicine; one of the world’s oldest holistic healing systems.
-To be clear, it is a component of over 75% of Ayurvedic remedies, and for good reason.
+For almost 5000 years, the different parts of this tree have been used in Ayurvedic/ Ayurveda medicine, one of the world’s oldest holistic healing systems.
+To be clear, it is a component of over 75% of Ayurvedic remedies, and for a good reason.

 Research on this amazing plant finds that it contains more than 140 different biologically active compounds that have a beneficial response in the body!
 According to the US National Library of Medicine, in a journal post titled Medicinal Properties of Need Leaves: a Review; “Neem leaf and its constituents have been demonstrated to exhibit immunomodulatory, anti-inflammatory, antihyperglycaemic, antiulcer, antimalarial, antifungal, antibacterial, antiviral, antioxidant, antimutagenic and anticarcinogenic properties.”
-WebMD says “Neem contains chemicals that might help reduce blood sugar levels, heal ulcers in the digestive tract, prevent conception, kill bacteria and prevent plaque formation in the mouth.”
+WebMD says, “Neem contains chemicals that might help reduce blood sugar levels, heal ulcers in the digestive tract, prevent conception, kill bacteria and prevent plaque formation in the mouth.”
 In fact, it may even be good in the fight against prostate cancer.